substrait-io/bft/supplemental/arithmetic/sin.md

-# Cos
+# Sin

 ## Options

 ### Rounding

-Cosine of an input can yield a result that is not exactly representable in the given type class.
+Sine of an input can yield a result that is not exactly representable in the given type class.
 In this case the value will be rounded.
 Rounding behaviors are defined as part of the IEEE 754 standard.